0xSYS/ANSI-Utilities/README.md

    //Print without reseting the text color but on different line printlnNoRst("The text on the rest of the lines is the same but not on the same line", darkRed);

-}
+   //Overload the print functions with undefined numbers and types of parameters std::string str = "This string comes from the str variable";
+   print("Standard Text", darkBlue, " New text", str);
+   //And the same things can be done for all print type functions }
 ```